mathiasandresen/uni-notes/docs/8-semester/mHCI/99-exam.md

 * Interface objects that mimics their real-world counterparts
     * Recycle bin - floppy disk - toggles - buttons - dials
     * sounds - animations
+    * Volume icon where the speaker outputs more or less sound
 * Makes users know what they can do with interfaces
+    * Example: Folders in a file system - users know they can put files into it even though its a new concept